Skip to main content

 • grinding

-• “Trying to 100% the achievements admittedly becomes significantly less fun than the more narrative and organic exploration-driven core playthrough, as it features a fair bit of grinding and combing the game's playable map.
-The real problem of that experience was the learning curve hitting a plateau, which shows just how fun and important the process of discovering the game's intricacies is - it's not as interesting when you have it all figured out.”
+• “Trying to 100% the achievements admittedly becomes significantly less fun than the more narrative and organic exploration driven core playthrough, as it features a fair bit of grinding and combing the game's playable map.
+The real problem of that experience was the learning curve hitting a plateau, which shows how important the process of discovering the game's intricacies is - it's not as interesting when you have it all figured out.”

-• “Map: it's good, not very big, not very small, because some things are easy to find, but there is not a grindy way to collect everything; rather, it feels like a skill check if you would call chaining abilities a skill.”
+• “Map: it's good, not very big, not very small, because some things are easy to find but there is not a grindy way to collect everything; it's more of a skill check if you would call chaining abilities a skill.”

 • humor